-In 1958, the Federal Power Commission, predecessor to the Federal Energy Regulatory Commission (FERC), issued a 50-year license to Carolina Power and Light (predecessor to Progress Energy, which is a subsidiary of Duke Energy) for the Yadkin-Pee Dee River Project (FERC Project No. 2206).
+In 1958, the Federal Power Commission, predecessor to the Federal Energy Regulatory Commission (FERC), issued a 50-year license to Carolina Power and Light (predecessor to Duke Energy Progress (DEP), which is a subsidiary of Duke Energy) for the Yadkin-Pee Dee Project (FERC Project No. 2206).
 This license expired on April 30, 2008.
-The new license is pending and currently under review by the agency.
-FERC has issued renewable annual licenses for the project with the same terms and conditions of the original 1958 license until the new license is issued.

-As required by FERC regulations, Progress Energy initiated the relicensing process for the Yadkin-Pee Dee Project five years prior to license expiration (April 30, 2003).
+As required by FERC regulations, DEP initiated the relicensing process for the Yadkin-Pee Dee Project five years prior to license expiration (April 30, 2003).
 FERC regulations also require that any application for a new license be filed no later than two years prior to the expiration of the current license, or April 30, 2006.
 As part of the process of developing the application for a new license, agency regulations require consultation with the public, resource agencies and affected Native American tribes prior to filing an application.
-Progress Energy has completed all of these relicensing requirements and is awaiting issuance of the new license by FERC.
+DEP completed all of these relicensing requirements and submitted the Application for the New License to FERC on April 25, 2006.

-During its relicensing process, Progress Energy followed FERC’s traditional three-stage consultation process coupled with active participation and input of interested parties in identifying pertinent issues related to project operations.
-The first stage consultation involved issuance of an Initial Consultation Document (ICD) by Progress Energy during February 2003, which described the project and project operations.
+During its relicensing process, DEP followed FERC’s traditional three-stage consultation process coupled with active participation and input of interested parties in identifying pertinent issues related to project operations.
+The first-stage consultation involved issuance of an Initial Consultation Document (ICD) by DEP during February 2003, which described the project and project operations.
 A public joint meeting was held in March 2003 for resource agencies and interested parties to discuss the ICD and recommended studies.
-The second stage consultation consisted of conducting needed studies, and preparation of the license application for filing with FERC, which occurred in the 2004-2006 period.
-The third stage consultation consists of FERC review and approval of the license application.
-This began in 2006 and is ongoing.
+The second-stage consultation consisted of conducting needed studies and preparation of the license application for filing with FERC, which occurred in the 2004-2006 period.
+The third-stage consultation consists of FERC review and approval of the license application.

 Major steps in the three-stage relicensing process: